digitalrebar/doc/deployment/install/quick.rst

    #.
 Select one node as ``docker-swarm-manager`` using the checkboxes
    #.
 Select different node(s) as ``docker-swarm-member`` using the checkboxes
    #.
+"Create" the proposal for the cluster from the Wizard
-"Commit" the Deployment created by the Docker Swarm Wizard.
+#.
+"Commit" the porposal created by the Docker Swarm Wizard (Deployments...Docker Swarm page)
 #.
 Watch Digital Rebar build your cluster!
 #.
 Test using ``docker -H tcp://[ip of manager]:2475 info`` when it's done